Business and Human Rights

 Assessment Results (priority human rights risks)

 As a result of the risk assessments and impact assessments, we found that the following nine areas in particular present significant human rights risks.
+Based on these results, we formulate risk mitigation measures for priority issues within the Group and its supply chains and strive to make improvements.

 • Safety and health of employees